 The supplement contains green tea extracts, omega fatty acids, antioxidants, 5-alpha reductase inhibitors, melatonin and other substances.
 So, is it really the green tea extract at work or the enzyme inhibitor or something else?

-Therefore, we cannot say for sure that the extracts of green tea for hair can treat androgenetic alopecia.
-Clinical research on it is quite limited, and most of the researches have animal models in them.
+Therefore, we cannot say for sure that the extracts of green tea can treat androgenetic alopecia.
+Clinical research on it is quite limited, and most of the research has animal models in them.

 It doesn’t work by blocking DHT or inhibiting the activity of 5-alpha-reductase either, which is the primary cause of pattern baldness.
-So, green tea for hair growth doesn’t work when it’s androgenetic alopecia.
+So, green tea doesn’t work when it’s androgenetic alopecia.

 Green tea cannot reverse the greying of hair.
 However, it can delay the process because of its antioxidant property.